 A private taxi from Marrakech will cost about 500 dirham and can be organised by your guesthouse or online.
 A private taxi is good if you want to stop on the way to take photographs or explore corners that catch your attention.
 A private taxi also means you can leave Marrakech early before the heat rises.

-Imlil can be reached on some group tours, but time in this mountain village is limited and you will visit the aragan oil co-operative and the berber co-operative along the way as well as other locations reducing your time in Imlil.
+Imlil can be reached on some group tours, but time in this mountain village is limited and you will visit the argan oil co-operative and the Berber co-operative along the way as well as other locations reducing your time in Imlil.